Be prepared for the future of privacy regulations.

 - Addressing technical barriers that affect her team.

 Olivia has experienced a tremendous amount of change, both inside and outside of her organization.
 As she supports a wide range of business challenges, rapid project decisions and collaboration are critical to her success.

-Due to the number of suppliers she uses on any given project, overall complexity can be quite high.
-Ultimately, she knows that a high degree of complexity can pose risk to her projects.
+Due to the number of suppliers she uses on any given project, the overall complexity can be quite high.
+Ultimately, she knows that a high degree of complexity can pose a risk to her projects.

-Olivia’s typical journey, with some GDPR considerations…
+Olivia’s typical journey, with some General Data Protection Regulation considerations…

 Phase 1: Design, internal alignment, supplier bid collection

 What usually happens: The internal project kicks off with a business question that Olivia is tasked with answering.
 She then determines the best combination of methodologies and suppliers to deliver project results on time and on budget.

 - Where does this project fit in under General Data Protection Regulation?

 GDPR good to know:

 Data Controller or Processor, which am I?